schetnikovich/lasso-marko-extras/README.md

 });
 ```

-This module doesn't introduce dependencies on Lasso, Marko or Marko Widgets and assumes
+This module doesn't introduce dependencies on Lasso or Marko and assumes
 that your project already depends on them.
 Check sample project that uses this module:
 [lasso-marko-startkit](https://github.com/schetnikovich/lasso-marko-startkit)